 The vibe: This brightly decorated hotel puts artistic design and creativity at the forefront.
 Right as you walk into the lobby, you’ll be greeted with art on the walls and the ceiling for an art-gallery-meets-boutique-hotel vibe.

-What to do: During the summer, the hotel teams up with HotShop Yoga for poolside yoga on weekend mornings.
+What to do: During the summer, the hotel teams up with HotShop Yoga for poolside yoga on weekend mornings (fingers crossed it returns in summer 2021).
 ICYMI, warrior pose is *way* more relaxing by the water.
-Be on the lookout for their 2018 launch dropping soon.
+And while COVID-19 is still a concern, look into their staycation promotion that includes a daily breakfast credit of $60, free self-parking and a late checkout.

 Le Germain Hotel